19hours/sg-statutes/Acts/Charities Act.md

 [34/2010 wef 01/03/2011]

-(6) Where charity trustees have passed a resolution under subsection (2), they shall —
+(6) Where governing board members have passed a resolution under subsection (2), they shall —

 (a) give public notice of the resolution in such manner as they think reasonable in the circumstances; and